New iPhone or iPod

 (Note: the device can be any compatible iPhone or iPod – for simplicity – we just say phone on this page)

 WARNING: If you are using a different Apple Developer ID for this build, then your settings will not transfer and you will wind up with 2 Loop apps on your old phone.
-(You can switch to using the new app, and delete the old app before setting up a new phone, or do it just on the new phone)
+(You can switch to using the new app, and delete the old app on your old phone before setting up a new phone, or just start fresh on the new phone)

-Update your old phone first using Loopdocs (Updating)
+Update the Loop app on your old phone first using Loopdocs (Updating) (or the new GitHub method)

 - The first thing you do with the new phone is update it to the latest iOS so you can do the transfer all of your phone settings (using the standard Apple method)